ryojitanabe/ryojitanabe.github.io/index.md

 ## NEWS

+* 2024.6.1 Our paper has been accepted to [PPSN2024](https://ppsn2024.fh-ooe.at/).
+Congratulations to Arnaud and Sébastien!
+    * Arnaud Liefooghe, Ryoji Tanabe, and Sébastien Verel: Contrasting the Landscapes of Feature Selection under Different Machine Learning Models. pdf, slides
 * 2024.5.4 Our paper has been accepted to the [GECCO 2024 Workshop Industrial Applications of Metaheuristics](https://sites.google.com/view/iam-workshop/home).
 Congratulations to Yoshikawa-san!
-    * Takushi Yoshikawa, Ryoji Tanabe: On Constructing Algorithm Portfolios in Algorithm Selection for Computationally Expensive Black-box Optimization in the Fixed-budget Setting. [pdf](https://arxiv.org/abs/2405.10976), slides
+    * Takushi Yoshikawa and Ryoji Tanabe: On Constructing Algorithm Portfolios in Algorithm Selection for Computationally Expensive Black-box Optimization in the Fixed-budget Setting. [pdf](https://arxiv.org/abs/2405.10976), slides
 * 2024.4.17 Our paper has been accepted to [Applied Soft Computing](https://www.sciencedirect.com/journal/applied-soft-computing).
     * Ryoji Tanabe: Investigating Normalization in Preference-based Evolutionary Multi-objective Optimization Using a Reference Point. [pdf](https://arxiv.org/abs/2307.06562), link
 * 2024.3.22 Prof. Ke Li will present our following TEVC paper at the Journal to Conference track (J2C) in [IEEE CEC2024](https://2024.ieeewcci.org/):